An exciting opportunity has arisen to work in a CQC 'Outstanding' Children and Young People's Child and Adolescent Mental Health Service.

 As a CYP IAPT Service we endeavour to offer an accessible, evidence-basedservice to children and young people, that delivers the right intervention at the right time.

-We are looking for a motivated and enthusiastic individual, with post registration experience, this would normally equate to 2 years, to join our multi-disciplinary team.
+We are looking for a motivated and enthusiastic individual, with post registration experience to join our multi-disciplinary team.

-We currently have several vacancies within Liaison, so welcome applicants wishing to work full or part time.
+We welcome applicants wishing to work full or part time.

 Our service works 8am-11pm, 7 days per week, which the post holder would be expected to contribute to.
-Shift types are 8am-4pm and 3pm-11pm.
+Shift types are 8am-5pm and 2pm-11pm.

 - Additional qualifications relevant to the post